IotGod/LoRaMessenger/ReadMe.md

 [How to create an Assets folder inside of your application](#Decoding-Files)

-# General Instructions - Lora Messenger Library
+# General-Instructions

-## How to import the Lora Messenger library
+## import-the-Lora-Messenger-library

-## How to add the encoding table to the Assets folder
+## How-to-add the encoding table to the Assets folder

 ## How to create an Assets folder inside of your application: